Abhijit-Galange/aws-s3-static-website/README.md

 # aws-s3-static-website

-AWS S3 bucket static website
+This static website aimed to be stored in AWS S3 bucket